The Maximum Number of Pentagons in a Planar Graph: Proof of the main result

-\textbf{Case 1.~a)} Suppose the edge $\{v_1,v_3\}$ is present.
 In this case there is no path joining $v_2$ and $v_4$ without using $v$, $v_1$ or $v_3$.
-It follows that $\N_2$ is at most the number of 4-vertex external paths from $v_1$ to $v_3$.
-Note that there is at most one vertex in $V(G) \setminus N[v]$ which is adjacent to $v_1$, $v_2$ and $v_3$ as well as at most one adjacent to $v_3$, $v_4$ and $v_1$.
-Every other vertex is adjacent to at most two vertices of $N(v)$.
+It follows that the number of type-$2$ cycles in $G$ is at most the number of external paths of length~$3$ from $v_1$ to $v_3$.
+Note that there is at most one vertex in $V(G) \setminus N[v]$ which is adjacent to $v_1$, $v_2$ and $v_3$ as well as at most one vertex adjacent to $v_3$, $v_4$ and $v_1$.
+Every other vertex is adjacent to at most two vertices from $N(v)$.